Information On Older Accordions

 When it comes down to placing a value on an older accordion, the brand name often doesn't mean a whole lot anyway, except in a handful of cases.
 Appraising an accordion's value is not a straightforward process, because they generally do not have "Blue Book values" like many other instruments (such as guitars) do.
 Below, we offer some information to assist those who may be looking to sell their accordion.

+Due to a current hefty stock, as of March 2022 we are not accepting additional 120-bass piano accordions for sale consideration.
 If you are within driving distance of our shop in Takoma Park, MD and have a piano accordion smaller than 120-bass, or a button accordion or concertina, you may email us photos and any information you know about your item.
 We will let you know if we're interested in having you bring in in for sale/trade/consignment consideration.
 We do not accept accordions for sale or consignment that would need to be shipped to us.

 So - how much is your accordion worth?
 The short answer is, it's worth what someone is willing to pay for it.
 This could vary widely depending on where -- and by what method -- the accordion is being sold (by an individual on Craigslist or eBay, at a pawn shop or antique store, by a reputable accordion shop, and also by geographic region; the same instrument might fetch a higher price in New York City than it would in rural Arkansas).
 We always suggest taking a look on eBay (at current and "sold" listings) to see what a similar instrument is going for - and you will likely encounter a very wide price range.
 The "sold" listings will probably give you the most realistic figures.
-You can also take a look at our current used accordion listings for sale
+You can also take a look at our current used accordion listings for sale.

 With older accordions, playing condition is the most important factor.
 Like cars, accordions need to have regular servicing every few years to remain in good condition.
 When they sit for decades unplayed - even in a case in a climate-controlled environment - the moving parts inside can tend to deteriorate, especially the leather, felt, glue and wax.
 Not all of these problems may be evident from the exterior condition or even a quick play-test.
 For an accurate evaluation, you really need to have an accordion repair expert open up the instrument and examine the interior.
 These folks can often be hard to find these days, so if you scroll further in this article, you'll find a guide to walk even a novice through checking out the condition of an accordion.